-The 36 patient Care Quality Commission comment cards we received were mostly positive about the service experienced.
+All of the 30 patient Care Quality Commission comment cards we received were positive about the care they experienced.
 Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.

-We spoke with the lead member of the patient participation group (PPG).
+We spoke with one member of the patient participation group (PPG).
 They also told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
 Comment cards highlighted that staff responded compassionately when they needed help and provided support when required.

-Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-The practice was comparable to national averages for its satisfaction scores on consultations with GPs and nurses.
+Results from the national GP patient survey (published in January 2016) showed patients felt they were treated with compassion, dignity and respect.
+The practice was in line with averages for its satisfaction scores on consultations with GPs and nurses.
 For example:

-- 92% of patients said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 91% and the national average of 89%. - 92% of patients said the GP gave them enough time compared to the CCG average of 90% and the national average of 87%. - 99% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 97% and the national average of 95%.
+- 90% of patients said the GP was good at listening to them (compared to the clinical commissioning group (CCG) average of 87% and the national average of 89%). - 89% of patients said the GP was good at giving them enough time (compared to the CCG average of 83% and the national average of 87%). - 98% of patients said they had confidence and trust in the last GP they saw (compared to the CCG average of 94% and the national average of 95%). - 91% of patients said the last GP they spoke to was good at treating them with care and concern (compared to the national average of 85%).

-- 90% of patients said the last GP they spoke to was good at treating them with care and concern compared to the national average of 85%. - 95% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the national average of 91%. - 87% of patients said they found the receptionists at the practice helpful compared to the CCG average of 90% and the national average of 87%.
+- 90% of patients said the last nurse they spoke to was good at treating them with care and concern (compared to the national average of 91%). - 86% of patients said they found the receptionists at the practice helpful (compared to the CCG average of 87% and the national average of 87%)